dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 * `appsettings.json` and environmental app settings files: Provide [configuration settings](xref:blazor/fundamentals/configuration) for the app.

 * `Program.cs`: The app's entry point that sets up the ASP.NET Core [host](xref:fundamentals/host/generic-host) and contains the app's startup logic, including service registrations and request processing pipeline configuration:
   * Specifies the app's [dependency injection (DI)](xref:fundamentals/dependency-injection) services.
-Services for Razor components are added by calling `AddRazorComponents`.
+Services for Razor components are added by calling `AddRazorComponents`. `AddServerComponents` adds services to support rendering interactive server components.
   * Configures the app's request handling pipeline: `MapRazorComponents` discovers the available components and specifies the root component for the app, which by default is the `App` component (`App.razor`).

 Additional files and folders may appear in an app produced from a Blazor Web App project template when additional options are configured.
 For example, generating an app with ASP.NET Core Identity includes additional assets for authentication and authorization features.